The 7 Best Short Term Loans for Bad Credit

 A short-term loan may not always be the best way to get emergency cash.
 Before you borrow, try to think of other options.

 If your budget can't handle an unexpected expense, a short-term loan may be a good way to tide you over until your finances improve.
-Before you borrow, however, it's important to make sure you understand all the terms, rates, and fees.
+Before you borrow, however, it's important to make sure you understand all the loan terms, rates, and origination fees.

 About the Author